theothermattm/theothermattm.github.io/portfolio.md

 You can read a [full explanation of what they are here](https://engineering.deptagency.com/introducing-web-blueprint-our-practices-for-web-development), but the gist is an open source volume of seasoned developers' takes on how to build software.
 I was responsible for bootstrapping them and getting the team to contribute.
 I contributed a few soapbox artcles as well.

+You can also read my writing on [DEPT®'s Engineering Blog](https://engineering.deptagency.com/author/matt-merrill).

 ## The MITRE@Work Mobile Application

 I was an architect and product manager of a mobile application used by the entire workforce of the [MITRE Corporation](https://www.mitre.org/), which at the time was over 11,000 employees.